PML, the JC Virus, and Misconceptions

 What is PML?

 PML is a rare brain disease caused by being infected by the John Cunningham (JC) virus.
 It can also be caused by the re-activation of the JC virus (much like herpes or the chicken pox, when you have JC, it never really goes away, but can flare up).
 Most people can have the JC virus and never know about it.
 There aren’t any physical symptoms that you would notice.
-In fact, it’s been estimated that between 70-90% of the population actually has it.
+In fact, it’s been estimated that between up to 90% of the population has been exposed to it.
 JC only really becomes a problem if you have a compromised or weakened immune system.
-When your immune system is comprised, the JC virus can’t be kept in check and will cross the blood-brain barrier (think of that as a filter in the body that blood has to go through before getting to the brain and spinal cord) into the brain.
-Once there, it attacks myelin, just like MS, but much more aggressively.
-It can also leave cells that will destroy brain tissue.
-That destructive process once the JC virus crosses the blood brain barrier is PML and it’s what can kill you.
+When your immune system is comprised, the JC virus may not be kept in check, which can cause it to reactivate.
+It can then damage the brain and attack myelin, just like MS, but more aggressively.
+That destructive process once the JC virus crosses into the brain is PML, and it’s what can kill you.1

 This isn’t just a Tysabri problem